atiaxi/replit-docs-2/docs/getting-started/faq.md

 ##### How do I keep my repls to always stay on?

-Always-on is controlled by a toggle inside your repl.
+Keep-Awake is controlled by a toggle inside your repl.
 To enable it:

 - Navigate to your repl.
 - Open the info panel by clicking on your repl's name.
-- Enable Always-on by clicking on the toggle at the bottom.
+- Enable Keep-Awake by clicking on the toggle at the bottom.

 Note that this function is currently only available on our [Hacker plan](https://replit.com/site/pricing).